kushalseth/dapp_ethereum_mainet_task_mgmt/README.md

     - testrpc ususally works on localhost:8545 so we will connect to Ethereum local network in meta mask
     - npm run dev -- [http://localhost:8080/] to run this default structure
-    - You can play with MetaCoin Application to understand the flow.
     - You can import accounts of testrpc to metamask using "import Account".
 This account will also have 100 Ethers.
-    - Try to add an account and tramsfer some money from Account 1 (owner) to Account 2.
-You have to refresh the application to see the META coin balance for the account.

     # IMPORTANT NOTES: I would like to share some important things here